 Burnout has been an important social issue for many years, with an increasing number of people from various disciplines doing research to understand the phenomenon and to suggest solutions for the problems that burnout poses.
 This research is being carried out in many countries around the world, so it is clear that burnout has global significance.
 Recently, there has been a growing interest in developing interventions to reduce burnout, from government agencies and organizations in both the public and private sectors.
 Without a doubt, burnout poses a major challenge for society.
 Given the ongoing importance of the burnout phenomenon, and the rising interest in making real progress in alleviating it, there is a need for a primary venue for the many research contributions being made.

-- Critical reviews that provide comprehensive and integrative analyses of key themes (such as cultural or occupational differences in burnout), or meta-analyses of major datasets.
+- Critical reviews that provide comprehensive and integrative analyses of key themes.
+For example:

-- Translational research studies that assess promising interventions for preventing burnout and building engagement.
+- Translational research studies that assess promising interventions for preventing burnout and building work engagement.
+For example:

 Editors-in-Chief Christina Maslach , Michael Leiter